AJ Styles: Feud with John Cena (2016–2017)

-On the following episode of Raw, Styles defeated Jericho, Kevin Owens, and Cesaro in a fatal four-way match to become the number one contender for Roman Reigns' WWE World Heavyweight Championship.
-In the weeks that followed, Styles reunited with former Bullet Club stablemates Luke Gallows and Karl Anderson (now known as The Club), and an alliance was teased, which Styles initially declined.
-At Payback on May 1, Reigns eventually defeated Styles by pinfall after the match was restarted twice (with Styles first winning by countout and then by disqualification), despite Gallows and Anderson's interference.
-He received a rematch against Reigns at Extreme Rules on May 22 in an Extreme Rules match, but was unsuccessful in winning the championship due to interference from both Gallows and Anderson and The Usos (Jey and Jimmy Uso).

-On the May 30 episode of Raw, Styles welcomed back a returning John Cena, only to attack Cena with help from Gallows and Anderson, turning heel in the process.
+He would face Roman Reigns for the WWE World Heavyweight Championship at the Payback and Extreme Rules PPV's, but didn't win the title.
+Then, he started a feud with John Cena, turning heel in the process.
 This set up a match between Styles and Cena at Money in the Bank on June 19, which Styles won after interference from The Club.
 At Battleground on July 24, The Club were defeated by Cena and Enzo Amore and Big Cass in a six-man tag team match after Cena pinned Styles.
 During the 2016 WWE Draft, Styles was drafted to the SmackDown brand in the first round of picks, being the brand's second pick overall, while Gallows and Anderson were drafted to the Raw brand, splitting up The Club.
 He faced Cena once more at the SummerSlam pay-per-view on August 21, where he was victorious.
 After his victory over Cena, Styles claimed himself to be the "new face of WWE" and "the Face That Runs the Place".